-Schedule time to try cooking 2 healthy recipes a month.
+Schedule time to try cooking two healthy recipes a month.
 IF YOU FEAR THE KITCHEN, don't worry.
-Magazines like Cooking Light specialize in healthier recipes that actually taste good, with detailed instructions so they turn out well.
+Magazines like Cooking Light specialize in healthier recipes that taste good, with detailed instructions, so they turn out well.

-We've been cooking and testing healthier recipes for over 3 years now and we've put more than 150 of them online.
-Chefs put them together the WE cook them all personally so the pictures you see are how they turned out for us.
+We've been cooking and testing healthier recipes for over three years now and we've put more than 150 of them online.
+(As of 2021 we've been testing recipes for 16 years and posted over 900!)
+Chefs put them together; then WE cook them all personally so the pictures you see are how they turned out for us.
 These recipes were designed by professionals, checked for nutritional value, cooked (some dozens of different ways until we found what works) and then only put online if they actually tasted good.
 Click Here to browse our recipes.

 Day Five - Invite Your Friends

 Choose one day a month when you have friends over to cook with you.
-Select a couple recipes you can freeze, go to the grocery store and buy the ingredients, bring them home and cook them up.
-Once you're finished, divide the food into freezer friendly containers and split the cost.
+Select a couple of recipes you can freeze, go to the grocery store, buy the ingredients, bring them home and cook them up.
+Once you're finished, divide the food into freezer-friendly containers and split the cost.

 Whenever you think you can't do it anymore, remember that changing habits always causes some anxiety and discomfort.
 If you're having a moment, stand up, take a deep breath in and slowly let the air out.
 Grab a glass, fill it full of ice water and take a drink.
 You'll feel better in no time.